clemsonciti/python-installation-on-palmetto/README.md

-While the provided Python and Anaconda modules have several important Python packages installed and ready for importing, you will often find that you may need to install addditional packages, or different versions of already available packages.
+While the provided Python and Anaconda modules have several important Python packages installed and ready for importing, you will often find that you may need to install additional packages, or different versions of already available packages.
 How you install a Python package depends on how the package is distributed, and what options it provides for installation.

-A large number
-packages can be installed in one of the following ways on the Palmetto cluster:
+A large number of packages can be installed in one of the following ways on the Palmetto cluster:

 1. Using the `pip` package manager to install/upgrade the package and its dependencies automatically